shrutiijainn11/Bank-Finance-Project/README.md

 - **Tableau**: For creating visualizations and dashboards.
 - **Microsoft SQL Server Management Studio**: For executing SQL queries and managing the database.

+## Examples
+Here are some examples of the visualizations and insights you can gain from this project:

+- **Loan Distribution**: Visualize the distribution of loan amounts across different customer segments.
+- **Default Rates**: Analyze the default rates based on customer demographics and loan characteristics.
+- **Loan Approval Trends**: Examine the trends in loan approvals over time.

 ## Getting Started

 ### Prerequisites